1961 NHRA Winternationals

-The 1961 NHRA Winternationals were a National Hot Rod Association (NHRA) drag racing event, held at Pomona Raceway at Los Angeles County Fairgrounds on 19 February.
+The 1961 NHRA Winternationals was a National Hot Rod Association (NHRA) drag racing event, held at Pomona Raceway at Los Angeles County Fairgrounds on 19 February.

 History

 The 1961 Pomona event was NHRA's second to be called Winter Nationals; the first was held in Florida in 1960, in conjunction with NASCAR, and was not a success.
 It marked a return to NHRA's spiritual home: the association's rules had been written in Southern California, and LACF hosted NHRA's first ever national event, the Southern California Championships, in 1953.

 NHRA's Wally Parks worked with the Pomona Valley Timing Association (PVTA) to organize the Winternats.

 The Winternats were unusual for Southern California, due to NHRA's ban on nitromethane.

 The prizes were modest: four 390 cid Ford V8s, one each for the Top, Middle, Little, and Street Eliminator winners, with a gift certificate for a color television set to the Stock Eliminator winner.
 The trophies were paid for by model kit maker AMT.